abilashgupta/tradingApp/README.md

 # trade_lab_app

-A simpkle initiatibe for a Trading App.
+A simpkle initiative for a Trading App.

 ## Getting Started